-- Proposal 3.1 grant of options to Paul A. Hopper - Proposal 3.2 grant of options to Michael Rogers - Proposal 3.3 grant of options to Peter G. Savas - Proposal 3.4 grant of options to David J. Mazzo
+- Proposal 3.1 grant of options to Douglas Godshall - Proposal 3.2 grant of options to Paul A. Hopper - Proposal 3.3 grant of options to Michael Rogers - Proposal 3.4 grant of options to Peter G. Savas - Proposal 3.5 grant of options to David J. Mazzo

-The Board recommends that you vote FOR proposal 3, the grant of options to each of Mr. Hopper, Mr. Rogers, Mr. Savas and Dr. Mazzo.
+The Board recommends that you vote FOR proposal 3, the approval of the option grants to each of Mr. Godshall, Mr. Hopper, Mr. Rogers, Mr. Savas and Dr. Mazzo.